jonluca/blog/interesting-snippets.md

 From James Gleick

 With words we begin to leave traces behind us like breadcrumbs: memories in symbols for others to follow.
 Ants deploy their pheromones, trails of chemical information; Theseus unwound Ariadne's thread.
 Now people leave paper trails.
 Writing comes into being to retain information across time and across space.
 Before writing, communication is evanescent and local; sounds carry a few yards and fade to oblivion.
 The evanescence of the spoken word went without saying.
 So fleeting was speech that the rare phenomenon of the echo, a sound heard once and then again, seemed a sort of magic.
 "This miraculous rebounding of the voice, the Greeks have a pretty name for, and call it Echo," wrote Pliny.
 "The spoken symbol," as Samuel Butler observed, "perishes instantly without material trace, and if it lives at all does so only in the minds of those who heard it."
 Butler was able to formulate this truth just as it was being falsified for the first time, at the end of the nineteenth century, by the arrival of the electric technologies for capturing speech.
 It was precisely because it was no longer completely true that it could be clearly seen.
 Butler completed the distinction: "The written symbol extends infinitely, as regards time and space, the range within which one mind can communicate with another; it gives the writer's mind a life limited by the duration of ink, paper, and readers, as against that of his flesh and blood body."

-## On Action

-From Ward Just, 2004

-Odysseus wept when he heard the poet sing of his great deeds abroad because, once sung, they were no longer his alone.
-They belonged to anyone who heard the song.

-## On Personal Success

-By Scott Adams, creator of Dilbert

-If you want an average successful life, it doesn't take much planning.
-Just stay out of trouble, go to school, and apply for jobs you might like.
-But if you want something extraordinary, you have two paths:

-Become the best at one specific thing.
-Become very good (top 25%) at two or more things.
-The first strategy is difficult to the point of near impossibility.
-Few people will ever play in the NBA or make a platinum album.
-I don't recommend anyone even try.

-The second strategy is fairly easy.
-Everyone has at least a few areas in which they could be in the top 25% with some effort.
-In my case, I can draw better than most people, but I'm hardly an artist.
-And I'm not any funnier than the average standup comedian who never makes it big, but I'm funnier than most people.
-The magic is that few people can draw well and write jokes.
-It's the combination of the two that makes what I do so rare.
-And when you add in my business background, suddenly I had a topic that few cartoonists could hope to understand without living it.

-*. . .*

-Get a degree in business on top of your engineering degree, law degree, medical degree, science degree, or whatever.
-Suddenly you're in charge, or maybe you're starting your own company using your combined knowledge.

-Capitalism rewards things that are both rare and valuable.
-You make yourself rare by combining two or more "pretty goods" until no one else has your mix...

-It sounds like generic advice, but you'd be hard pressed to find any successful person who didn't have about three skills in the top 25%.

 ## On Perfect Secret Sharing